deliveroo/routemaster/README.md

 * For other settings check the ```.env``` files

 #### Development
-To get this service up and running you will need the following tools:
+To get this application up and running you will need the following tools:

 * redis
   * `brew install redis`